 - Jump to other handy resources like the Discussion Forums and the Product FAQs

-From the Support Center, all Developer-level and higher Support customers can open a case online with "Web Support" Using your web browser.
-Business and Enterprise-level customers may also Click to Call to have AWS contact you at any convenient phone number or strike up a conversation with one of our engineers via Chat.
-Enterprise-level customers also have a direct access to their dedicated Technical Account Manager.
+From the Support Center, all Developer-level and higher Support customers can open a case online.
+Business and Enterprise-level customers can ask AWS to call at any convenient phone number or strike up a conversation with one of our engineers via chat.
+Enterprise-level customers also have direct access to their dedicated Technical Account Manager.

 Support for Health Checks

-Health Checks monitors the health and status of AWS Services and the status of these checks are displayed within the AWS Management Console.
-When a check does not pass, customers will be given the option to open a high priority ticket with Technical Support for assistance.
-Support for Health Checks is currently available for EC2 and can be accessed on the instance "Status Check" tab.
-See the FAQ for more details on how this works.
-Click here for further details.
+Health Checks monitor the health and status of AWS services, and the status of these checks is displayed in the AWS Management Console.
+When a check does not pass, customers have the option to open a high-priority ticket with Technical Support for assistance.
+Health Checks are currently available for Amazon EC2 instances and Amazon EBS volumes.
+For more information, see the Support for Health Checks FAQs.

 Our first-contact response times are based on your chosen severity level for each case.
-We're committed to providing a response within the time frames described below.
+We're committed to providing a response within these time frames: